 The Health Innovation Initiative conducts research and collaborates with experts and stakeholders across every sector of health care to develop recommendations that accelerate innovation and the use of information technology (IT) to drive improvements in the cost, quality, and patient experience of care.

 Key areas of focus include:

 - Advancing the information foundation for delivery system and payment reforms and other population improvement efforts to promote higher quality, more cost-effective, patient-centered care.

-- Accelerating electronic health information sharing across the multiple settings in which care and services are delivered to support coordinated, accountable, patient-centered care that results in better outcomes in quality and cost.
+- Accelerating electronic health information sharing across the multiple settings in which care and services are delivered to support coordinated, accountable, patient-centered care that improves quality and reduces costs.

 - Assuring patient safety in the development and use of health IT, while preserving an environment that fosters the innovation needed for health IT to meet the needs of a rapidly changing health care system.

-- Accelerating innovation and providing an information foundation for personalized and genomic medicine.
+- Building the information foundation for the advancement of personalized and genomic medicine.